Added Risk For Young Drivers

 Drivers Under Age 21- Zero Tolerance Laws

 - Statistics have proven that the likelihood of an alcohol-related crash increases when the driver is a teen.
-As a result of the National Highway Systems Designation Act of 1995, all states had zero tolerance laws in place by 1998.
+As a result of the National Highway Systems Designation Act of 1995, all states have zero tolerance laws in place since 1998.